What is the purpose of your organisation?

 Why should our community join?

-What are the current challenges facing your membership and the broader sector?
+What are the current challenges facing your members and the broader sector?

 What are your main current activities?

-What would you most like to see changed to accelerate growth in low carbon technologies?
+What would you most like to see changed to accelerate growth in the adoption of low carbon technologies?